platformsh/platformsh-docs/docs/src/guides/drupal9/simplesaml.md

 ## Create a configuration directory

 Your SimpleSAMLphp configuration needs to be outside of the `vendor` directory.
-The `composer require` will download a template configuration file to `vendor/simplesamlphp/simplesamlphp/config`.
+The `composer require` downloads a template configuration file to `vendor/simplesamlphp/simplesamlphp/config`.

 Rather than modifying that file in place (as it isn't included in Git), copy the `vendor/simplesamlphp/simplesamlphp/config` directory to `simplesamlphp/config` (in [your app root](../../create-apps/app-reference.md#root-directory)).
 It should contain two files, `config.php` and `authsources.php`.

 Additionally, create a `simplesamlphp/metadata` directory.
-This directory will hold your IdP definitions.
+This directory holds your IdP definitions.
 Consult the SimpleSAMLphp documentation and see the examples in `vendor/simplesamlphp/simplesamlphp/metadata-templates`.

 Next, you need to tell SimpleSAMLphp where to find that directory using an environment variable.